cghlee/fm-player-rater/README.md

 ## How to Use

-Use of the Player Rater requires that the "Disable Player Attribute Masking" option was selected on starting your game save.
+Use of the FM Player Rater requires that the "Disable Player Attribute Masking" option was selected on starting your game save.

-In addition, Player Rater functionality requires export of the following data by creating a custom player search view containing the following columns:
+In addition, FM Player Rater functionality requires export of the following data by creating a custom player search view containing the following columns:
 - Player Name
 - ALL Technical attributes